 Meet your guide - Nia

 Hi, I'm Nia - Founder and Chief Guide (I gave myself that title!) of Real Wales Tours.
 Born right here in South Wales 30-something years ago.
-A farming family, our holidays were taken between lambing season and haymaking; bundled into our brave little car with my parents, brother, sister and our dog, we made the 5 hour journey from South to North to the land of my (grand)fathers on the stunning North Wales coast.
+Part of a farming family, our holidays were taken between lambing season and haymaking; bundled into our brave little car with my parents, brother, sister and our dog, we made the 5 hour journey from South to North to the land of my (grand)fathers on the stunning North Wales coast.
 If it rained during those long summer holidays I don't remember.
 All I have are idyllic recollections of endless days spent playing on the sand, swimming in the sea and toasting marshmallows on a bonfire with skin glowing from the fire or maybe the sun.

 I was an impatient and curious child, never sitting still for a moment.
 Not much changed as an adult; I spent a year overseas studying French and Spanish which sparked a lasting love for exploring other cultures and foreign lands so before my poor mother could say 'where?!', I packed my backpack and left to see as much of the world as I possibly could.
 I headed first to Central America, then South America, South East Asia, Australia, New Zealand, and East Africa before Hiraeth pulled me home again.

-They say there is nothing like foreign travel to make you know your own country, and never one to stand still, I began to rediscover my Wales with brand new eyes.
+They say there is nothing like foreign travel to make you know your own country, and never one to stand still, back at home I began to rediscover my beloved Wales with brand new eyes.
 Friends I'd made on my travels came to visit and I took them with me to my most loved spots and on adventures to explore new parts of Wales together.
 I can't count the times I have heard friends say 'I never knew Wales was so beautiful'.
 It made me so proud to see people's reactions when I took them to my favourite beach, waterfall, clifftop or country pub.

 My pride and passion for showing off the beauty of Wales, and a hefty dose of travel planning experience led me to the idea of starting Real Wales Tours, which I began in 2016.
 With local insight, Wales offers a constant surprise for the visitor and I just love taking people beyond the tired clichés and preconceptions of Wales to a place of childlike magic and wonder.
 It transports me in some way back to those carefree summer days of my childhood.